Relm4/blog/content/posts/announcing_relm4_v0.5_beta/index.md

 ## Fabulous factories

 Along with components, factories saw a big update.
-The new `FactoryComponent` trait is very similar to `Component` and allows every entry of a factory to manage it's own state.
+The new `FactoryComponent` trait is very similar to `Component` and allows every entry of a factory to manage its own state.

-The updated `FactoryVecDeque` type comes extremely close to the goal to make collections of UI elements just as accessible as regular data collections.
+The updated `FactoryVecDeque` type comes extremely close to the goal of making collections of UI elements just as accessible as regular data collections.
-With implementations for `Index` and `IndexMut` as well as most methods from `VecDeque` you'll hardly notice you're actually working with UI elements.
+With implementations for `Index` and `IndexMut` as well as most methods from `VecDeque`, you'll hardly notice you're actually working with UI elements.
 Even external updates, e.g. when a user swaps two tabs, are now automatically transferred to the order of elements in the `FactoryVecDeque`.
 A new RAII-guard completes the list of improvements and makes it impossible to forget to render the changes after modifying the data.